mariuz/blocklysql/README.md

 ### Weather and Football

 In another example project we integrated our editor into the project "dbup2date" (https://dbup2date.uni-bayreuth.de/blocklysql/index.html) by the University of Bayreuth, Germany.
-This project provides daily updated databases (´football´, ´weather´) to use in the classroom.
+This project provides daily updated databases (`football`, `weather`) to use in the classroom.

 ## Installing